fuyh20/Mathematical-Foundation-of-Reinforcement-Learning/docs/lec2-bellman-equation.md

 Remarks:

 * It is a function of $s$ .
-It is a conditional expectation with the condition that the state starts form $s$ .
+It is a conditional expectation with the condition that the state starts from $s$ .
 * It is based on the policy $\pi$ .
 For a different policy, the state value may be different
 * It represents the "value" of a state.
 If the state is greater, then the policy is better because greater cumulative rewards can be obtained.